-The main active chemical that makes the Reme Halo effective is ionized hydrogen peroxide.
-The Reme Halo uses a process called photohydroionization to turn moisture in the air into hydrogen peroxide.
+The main active chemical that makes the Reme Halo and Reme Halo LED effective is ionized hydrogen peroxide.
+The Reme products use a process called photohydroionization to turn moisture in the air into hydrogen peroxide.

 Photohydroionization™ (PHI), a patented ionized hydroperoxide technology developed by RGF Environmental simulates the natural hydroperoxides in the outdoor air.
 The technology works on a rare metal catalyst and a hydrating agent activated by a broad spectrum ultraviolet light reacting with ambient moisture in the air creating hydroperoxides.
 A later PHI development, also by RGF, ionized the hydroperoxides, basically super charging them.

-In other words, there are three elements at work in the Reme Halo to product the ionized hydrogen peroxide.
+In other words, there are three elements at work in the Reme Halo and Reme Halo LED to produce the ionized hydrogen peroxide.

 - A catalytic surface comprised of titanium dioxide, silver, copper and rhodium.